 Critique services are a benefit only available to current members of SCBWI.
 If you are not a member and would like to join, please click here.

 Joining or starting a critique group can be overwhelming for those who are new to them.
 Visit this page for more information about the benefits, what to expect, and tips to help them succeed.

 Any SCBWI member can attend open Critique Groups in your area.
 Click here to view our current critique group list.
 While those listed are not official SCBWI critique groups, many members belong to them and find them helpful for refining their manuscripts or portfolios.
-If your critique group is not on this list, please contact Critique Coordinator, Polly McCann to be listed.
+If your critique group is not on this list, please contact us at firstname.lastname@example.org to be added.

 SCBWI Blueboards have threads where SCBWI members can request critique partners and respond to requests.
 These critique partnerships are usually online only.
 Click HERE for the SCBWI Blueboards.